-There’s one important reason why many dieticians and medical professionals strongly recommend staying on the clean side: research on the long-term effects of ketogenic diets isn’t definitive.
-Studies hint that a diet that’s 75% fat may not be a great idea for long periods of time, so experts say it’s even more important that the food you eat is as healthy and high-quality as possible.
+Studies hint that a diet that’s 75% fat may not be a great idea for long periods of time.
+Therefore, experts say it’s even more important that the food you eat is as healthy and high-quality as possible.

-In short, there are lots of foods which are theoretically keto-friendly that most people would be happy to eat regularly, but they just aren’t healthy to eat on a regular basis.
+In short, there are lots of foods that are theoretically keto-friendly that most people would be happy to eat regularly.
+However, they just aren’t healthy to eat on a regular basis.